SysKitTeam/docs-point/governance-and-automation/provisioning/set-up-provisioning.md

 3) **Teams Application** – deploy SysKit Point teams application to request and approve new workspaces.
 Click [here](../syskit-point-teams-app.md) to find out more.

 4) **Microsoft 365 group creation** - by default, all users can create Microsoft 365 groups and the workspaces that rely on groups for access.
-To limit the creation of workspaces to SysKit Point Teams app only, additional configuration is needed.
+To limit the creation of workspaces to SysKit Point Teams app, additional configuration is needed.
 Learn how to [manage who can create Microsoft 365 groups here](restrict-group-creation.md).

 ## End-users